saraswathi22-mac/scout-search/README.md

 # google-search-clone

-This is a Google Search clone, where you can search an element and find the description of it.

-# TODO
-- Update the Main and Search page
-- Add images and more features in Search page
-- Add pagination in Search page
+This project is a Google Search Clone built with React.
+It allows users to search for any term and view results just like in Google, including titles, links, snippets, and website icons.